-We have different hen breeds at Blackwood, from Barred Rocks (black with white spots), to Buff Orpingtons (yellowish colored), to Dominiques (also black with white spots).
-How can you tell the difference between both the black and white breeds?
+We have different hen breeds at Blackwood such as Barred Rocks and Dominiques, both of which are black with white spots.
+How to spot the difference?
 Their combs!
-Barred Rocks have a single comb, and Dominiques have a rose comb (solid, broad, and nearly flat).
-This breed variety means that our eggs come in a variety of colors too – from white to brown to green!
+Barred Rocks have a single comb, and Dominiques have a rose comb, which is solid, broad, and nearly flat.
+We also have Ameraucanas (varies from white to wheaten) and Rhode Island Reds (you guessed it – dark reddish!).
+This variety means that our eggs come in a spectrum of colors too – everything from brown to blue!

 We currently have 100 chickens who, by laying on average one egg every other day, provide us with over four dozen eggs daily.
 When they are done foraging for grubs for the day, they settle in to roost and lay eggs in one of our three coops.

 - The Kentucky Coop, constructed in 1998 is located on the southeast side of the property.
 This raised coop is sometimes used to give young chicks a safe place to grow and stay warm.